T1na2-design/CyberHub_Chatbot/README.md

 ## ✨ Features

+### 💬 Chat Experience
+- Personalized conversation flow that captures the user's name and adapts responses
+- Natural-language intent handling for tasks, quiz launching, and log viewing
+- Friendly fallback responses for unrecognized questions

 ### 🔊 Voice & Audio
 - Plays a `.wav` audio greeting on startup via `SoundPlayer`
 - Audio playback runs asynchronously to avoid blocking the UI
-- Graceful fallback — the chatbot continues normally if the audio file is missing or playback fails
+- Graceful fallback if the audio file is missing or playback fails

-### 🎨 Visual Elements
+### 🎨 Visual Design
+- Dark theme built for readability across the chat, task manager, quiz, and activity log tabs
-- Custom ASCII art banner displayed at launch (`AsciiArt.GetCyberSecurityLogo()`)
+- ASCII art banner shown at launch
-- Color-coded console output (green prompts, cyan headers, yellow topics, red errors)
-- Bordered messages using Unicode box-drawing characters (`╔═╗║╚╝`)
-- Section headers for organized topic display

-### 💬 User Interaction
-- Personalized experience — asks for the user's name and addresses them throughout the session
-- Natural conversation flow with a typewriter animation effect on responses
-- Supports commands like `help` (topic list) and `exit` (graceful goodbye)
-- Responds to social cues (greetings, thank-you messages)
+- Color-coded UI feedback for success, warnings, and errors

 ### 🧠 Response System
 - Keyword-based topic matching across **16 cybersecurity topics**